Table of Contents

-In order to share local desktop control to service staff, customer has to install “ConnectMe Customer” app to connect to service staff.
-They can be downloaded from the App store, e.g. Microsoft Store for Windows, Apple App Store for Mac OS or deb binary for GNOME Linux desktop.
+In order to share local desktop control to service staff, your client has to install “2ConnectMe Video Consult Guest” app to connect to service staff.
+They can be downloaded from the App store, e.g. Microsoft Store for Windows, or downloaded from 2ConnectMe website , Apple App Store for Mac OS or deb binary for GNOME Linux desktop.

 How it works?